 Welcome to the University Admissions Office (UAO)

 The University Admissions Office, part of Student and Academic Services, acts as a central enquiry point for prospective students from the UK and around the world.
-It is responsible for the administrative management and processing of undergraduate applications for programmes in the following Schools:
+Working in conjunction with colleagues from across the University, the UAO is responsible for the administrative management and processing of undergraduate applications.

-Schools, and particularly Admissions Tutors, are the owners of the admissions decision and have full control of their entry criteria.
-The UAO will support Admissions Tutors in administering the agreed criteria as well as providing broader support for the overall admissions process.
+Schools, and particularly Admissions Tutors, are the owners of admissions decisions and have full control of entry criteria.
+The UAO will support Admissions Tutors in administering the agreed criteria as well as providing broader support for the admissions process.

 The Admissions Office is also responsible for: